gitandre/INF3720-HCI-2/Chapter 2/README.md

 - **Sense of Ownership**: Early user involvement fosters a sense of ownership, increasing acceptance and support for the product.
 - **Optimal Involvement**: User involvement is beneficial, but it needs to be planned carefully regarding when, how, and in what capacity users should contribute.

+- **Uli Abelein et al. (2013)**: Found that user involvement generally has a positive effect on user satisfaction and system use, though results vary based on involvement levels.

 #### 2.2.3 Degree of User Involvement 🔄👥

 - **Various Degrees**: User involvement can vary from full-time engagement throughout the development to targeted, specific contributions.
 Involvement can be small-scale (face-to-face) or large-scale (online crowdsourcing).